wp-plugins/cleverwise-daily-quotes/readme.txt

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-Added the ability to check day count of daily content before adding.
+Easily build 366 days of content when you have less